+Are you wondering if this is a business or a hobby?
 Are you looking to turn your side hustle into a way to make more revenue?
-Turn your hobby into a business?
+Turn your hobby income into a business?
 What many people don't realize is that you still need to report these on your taxes each year.
-Be it a full time job or a hobby income.
-The IRS has a label for both business and hobby, so you'll want to figure out which one your revenue falls under.
+Be it a full-time job or a hobby income.
+The IRS has a label for both business or hobby, so you'll want to figure out which one your revenue falls under.

 If you find yourself asking "is it a business or a hobby?" then be sure to use this in-depth guide to figure it out.